yeokiwi/wsl2_offline/readme.md

 usbipd wsl list
 usbipd wsl attach -a -d <device id> # the -a is key, as BPMP will restart during flashing and need to auto-reattach

+If usbipd cannot attach because of vhci-hcd issue, update wsl kernel

+I think I have found the solution to my issue.

+It really came from the lack of vhci-hcd module.
+Since I did not have the courage to recompile the kernel with this module, I tried installing the latest WSL update from there

+https://www.catalog.update.microsoft.com/Search.aspx?q=wsl and selected Windows Subsystem for Linux Update - 5.10.60.1